rgomez-AI/cellorientation/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)](https://snakemake.github.io)

-## For testing uniformity orientation of centrosome respect to the nucleus of cells (in angles) comming fron [Scratch Assay](https://cytosmart.com/resources/resources/wound-healing-assay-what-why-and-how)
+## For testing uniformity orientation of centrosome respect to the nucleus of cells (in angles) coming from [Scratch Assay](https://www.nature.com/articles/nprot.2007.30) at the early time point

-## Authors
+## Author

 * [Raul Gomez Riera](https://orcid.org/0000-0003-4197-180X)

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repo.
+If you use this workflow in a paper, don't forget to give credits to the author by citing the URL of this repo.

 ## Image acquisition settings for data generation